 MEL is defined as the total acceptable one-time cost to repair an end item or reparable component to a fully serviceable condition as prescribed in the appropriate TM, technical bulletin, and AR 58-1, and/or DA messages.
-Generally, if repair cost exceeds the MEL, it is considered more economical in terms of operational as well as maintenance efficiencies to replace the item.
+Generally, if repair costs exceed the MEL, it is considered more economical in terms of operational as well as maintenance efficiencies to replace the item.

 - a.
-Following initial inspection where it is determined that repair will exceed the MEL, commanders/activity directors with an operational need to have the equipment repaired may request such in writing to the chief, maintenance division. - b.
-Equipment with a standard stock number that are listed in technical bulletins that establish limits, will follow the guidance provided. - c.
-Equipment with a standard stock number that is not listed in technical bulletins will have a MEL of 65 percent. - d.
+Following initial inspection where it is determined that repair will exceed the MEL, commanders/activity directors with an operational need to have the equipment repaired may request such in writing to the chief, maintenance division.
+This authorization is for a one-time repair only. - b.
+Equipment with a standard stock number that is listed in technical bulletins that establish limits will follow the guidance provided. - c.
+Equipment with a standard stock number that is not listed in technical bulletins will be MEL 65 percent. - d.
 MEL standards for non-tactical vehicles (NTV) and N-SE in support of BASOPS are subject to the Army Sustainment Command MEL policy.
 The determination for retention, repair, or retirement of NTV, and N-SE will be based on age, mileage, and cost of repair.
-This criteria will be used as a basis for determining whether commercial vehicles will be retained and repaired or retired. - e.
+This criterion will be used as a basis for determining whether commercial vehicles will be retained and repaired or retired.

+e.
 LRC-Belvoir will review the master divestiture list (MDL) to determine if a piece of equipment is in a "divest all" status before performing maintenance.
 If equipment has a divest all status but is determined to be mission critical by the USAG commander, a local level exception to policy (ETP) for mission critical item is authorized.
 The ETP approval/disapproval authority is the LRC-Belvoir director.